snrnats/doc-centre/docfx_project/pro/api/includes/_shipments_allocate_shipments_result.md

-The Allocate Shipments result is returned by all PRO endpoints that queue multiple shipments for allocation.
-It includes a list of all shipments that were successfully queued and details of all shipments that were rejected for allocation, including the references of those shipments and the reason for rejection.
+All PRO endpoints that queue multiple shipments for allocation return an Allocate Shipments result.
+The Allocate Shipments result includes a list of all shipments that were successfully queued and details of all shipments that were rejected for allocation, including the references of those shipments and the reason for rejection.

 <span class="highlight">AT WHAT POINT ARE QUEUED SHIPMENTS ALLOCATED?
 DOES IT RETURN A CONFIRMATION OR SOMETHING AT THAT POINT?</span>